Updated: Apr 14

 © Len Kenna & Crystal Jordan 2014

-Wrestling was a National sport in India and many Indians maintained their interest in the sport when they came to Australia competing at all levels of the sport that were staged in a wide range of venues, for example; Massa Singh fought Australian Harry Pearce for a purse of £100 ($200) in Kalgoorlie, Western Australia, at the Tivoli Theatre, renamed Her Majesty’s Theatre in early 1900.
+Wrestling was a National sport in India and many Indians maintained their interest in the sport when they came to Australia and New Zealand competing at all levels of the sport that were staged in a wide range of venues, for example; Massa Singh fought Australian Harry Pearce for a purse of £100 ($200) in Kalgoorlie, Western Australia, at the Tivoli Theatre, renamed Her Majesty’s Theatre in early 1900.
 Wrestling matches were also staged at the Hippodrome and Town Hall in Kalgoorlie.
 On the 29 July 1901 Massa Singh defeat Charles Watson when he won the Australian Championship Match at the Fremantle Town Hall, Fremantle.
 Massa Singh, only wrestled in Western Australia and held this title for 161 days.
 Buttan Singh, Gunga Brahm and other Indian wrestlers competed nationally and internationally.

 Gunga Brahm was a hawker, an importer of women’s clothing, a Fishmonger with a shop in Lonsdale Street, Melbourne, Victoria, and a Champion Wrestler in Australia challenged the Sikh Wrestler, Buttan Singh, for the Australian Wrestling Championship staged at Wirth’s Circus, Melbourne as The Revival of Wrestling, it was held on the 30 April 1903.
 Gunga Brahm won the match making him the first Hindu to win the Championship of Australian Wrestling.
 Buttan Singh said, “You’re a better man than I am Gunga Brahm.”
 Buttan Singh then challenged Gunga Brahm for the Australian Wrestling Championship held on the 2 May 1903.
 Buttan Singh won that Championship.
 Gunga Brahm died aged 44 and was cremated at Koroit, Victoria on 1 February 1916.
 300 people came to his funeral.
 It is not known what happened to Buttan Singh.